Killing of Brenda Schaefer: Preparation

 Ignatow knew that Schaefer was planning to break off their relationship over his abuse.
 He asked his former girlfriend, Mary Ann Shore, to help him plan and carry out the murder.
 They spent several weeks making extensive preparations.
 Shore testified they had "scream tested" her house and dug a grave in the woods behind it.
 Schaefer told Ignatow about the break-up two days before her murder.
 Shore claimed that Ignatow framed the later murder as a "sex therapy" meeting to help mend the relationship between Schaefer and Ignatow, and that the grave was only meant to be a scare tactic.
-For the act, Ignatow prepared gloves, duct tape, rope, several plastic bags, a bottle of chloroform, a wooden paddle, a camera, extra roll film, an electric vibrator, and lubricant jelly.
+For the act, Ignatow prepared gloves, duct tape, rope, several plastic bags, a bottle of chloroform, a wooden fraternity paddle, a camera, extra roll film, an electric vibrator, and lubricant jelly.

 On September 22, 1988, a day after the break-up, Ignatow called Schaefer's workplace.
 A colleague answered the call and after overhearing Ignatow becoming increasingly hostile, Schaefer took the receiver and said "I told you to never call me again".
 Despite this, the pair agreed to meet up again for a final time so Schaefer could return several gifts of jewelry and a fur coat to Ignatow.
 Schaefer told family of her sister-in-law of this meeting and said that Ignatow may have followed her home after the call.
 The same day, she had made plans to give the former relationship with her ex-husband Jim Rush a second chance, with a date in planning for the day after she met with Ignatow.